UofTJoonsungPark/Group-261/README.md

 Holidays in Canada: en.canadian#holiday@group.v.calendar.google.com Test Calendar: d823735b3ebceb4f532f389774e3a3052897c18e45eec4c78762bee63f68f601@group.calendar.google.com
 ```

+### Potential future problems and solutions:
+Please note that we have no current problems blocking our progress.
+Thinking ahead, however, we can pinpoint a few areas that might present themselves as challenges.

+1. Integration with Google APIs:
+Problem: Integrating with Google Calendar and Google Task APIs can be complex, requiring authentication, handling access tokens, and dealing with potential API changes.
+Solution: Make sure to follow the official documentation provided by Google for these APIs.
+Keep our API credentials and tokens secure.
+Regularly update our code to accommodate changes in the APIs by keeping an eye out for updates.

+2. User Engagement and Gamification:
+Problem: Implementing gamification features can be challenging and might not appeal to all users.
+Solution: Conduct proper user research to understand what gamification elements resonate with our target audience.
+Allow users to opt-in or customize the level of gamification they want to experience.
+Regularly update and refine gamification features based on user feedback.

+3.Data Security and Privacy:
+Problem: Handling our uses'r data such as tasks, events, and personal information requires a robust approach to data security and privacy.
+Solution: Implement strong data encryption for sensitive information.
+Comply with data protection regulations at all times.
+Conduct regular security audits and penetration testing.

 ### Contributors (Please Access Shared Google Doc for Details):
 Problem Domain: Jenny